Create DIY vinyl window silhouettes for Halloween

 Make a scene!

-Continue transferring all the designs to the window or surface of where you are creating your scene.
+Next, apply your design to the window.
+Layer any additional, smaller silhouettes (bats, stars, or even spiders) to finish your Halloween window decorations.
 We placed the witch hat as far up on the window as possible so that we could get a more realistic silhouette when Christi was inside her home.
-Did I mention she’s tall(er)?

 So, what do you think?